CarloLepelaars/skq/README.md

 This library is used in the [q4p (Quantum Computing for Programmers)](https://github.com/CarloLepelaars/q4p) course.

 NOTE: This library is developed for educational purposes.
 While we strive for correctness of everything, the code is provided as is and not guaranteed to be bug-free.
-For sensitive applications make to check computations.
+For sensitive applications make sure you check computations.

 ## Why SKQ?

-- Exploration: Play with fundamental quantum building blocks (NumPy).
+- Exploration: Play with fundamental quantum building blocks using [NumPy](https://numpy.org).
 - Education: Learn quantum computing concepts and algorithms.
 - Integration: Combine classical components with quantum components.
 - Democratize quantum for Python programmers and data scientists: Develop quantum algorithms in your favorite environment and easily export to your favorite quantum computing platform for running on real quantum hardware.